f-viktor/GPU-Passthrough_Arch-Linux/README.md

 You're golden.

 **Possibility 3: the GPU built in HDMI audio device is also in that group and/or the PCI bridge is in that group**
-This should be easy to spot, the HDMI audio device is going to have the same NVIDIA tag in its name, etc, the PCI bridge is gonnea bi called PCI bridge, its pretty straightforward.
+This should be easy to spot, the HDMI audio device is going to have the same NVIDIA tag in its name, etc, the PCI bridge is gonna be called PCI bridge.

 This is not a problem, you do not have to do anything in this case.
 However be sure, that when you bind the devices, and pass the devices and do anything always bind the GPU+ the HDMI audio device together, but **not** the PCI bridge. e.g. later on we'll have a step where we add device IDs to a config file.
 Only add the GPU and the audio device, do **not** add the PCI bridge.
 We'll also have a step where we add pci devices in qemu, do the same, do **not** add the pci bridge.